iProov/web/README.md

 <iproov-me token="***YOUR_TOKEN_HERE***" csp_nonce="P5wB82PFZt"></iproov-me>
 ```

-#### Allow Landscape
+#### Allow Landscape for Dynamic Liveness
+<blockquote> ⚠️ Android tablets are always allowed to complete transactions in landscape mode due to the varying position of their camera. </blockquote>

+Desktop devices are unaffected by `allow_landscape`.

-When `allow_landscape` is set to `true`, handheld devices will be able to start in landscape orientation.
+When `allow_landscape` is set to `true`, handheld devices (mobiles and tablets) will be able to start in landscape orientation.
+Rotating from landscape to portrait mid-transaction will result in the error `error_do_not_rotate`.
+See errors here.

-Here is the behavior:

-- For GPA and Liveness Assurance, landscape orientation is blocked in most handheld devices.
-- For Liveness Assurance, no handheld device will be able to start in landscape mode, regardless of this setting.
-- This blocking behavior is not enforced on Android tablets due to the varying position of their camera.
-- When in landscape mode in an affected UX, the iProov component will display the `rotate_portrait` slot.
+When `allow_landscape` is not set and a handheld device (apart from Android tablets, where landscape is always allowed) starts in landscape orientation, the iProov component will display the `rotate_portrait` slot.
-- Desktop devices are unaffected by `allow_landscape`.

 See [slots](#-slots) for details on how to override the `rotate_portrait` slot.